 Dr. Ramos provides senior leadership in the development of personal diagnostics and therapeutics for complex diseases, including cancer, cardiopulmonary disorders and diabetes.
 He works in collaboration with the deans of the five UAHS colleges, clinical department heads, institute and center directors, Banner – University Medicine, and external stakeholders to develop and implement novel, high-impact programs and initiatives in precision health.

-Dr. Ramos also is a professor of medicine, at the UA College of Medicine – Tucson in the Department of Medicine, Division of Pulmonary, Sleep and Critical Care Medicine, where he directs his highly competitive and innovative research program in translational and clinical genetics and genomics and collaborates with numerous research groups across the UA campus.
+He is also a professor of medicine, at the UA College of Medicine – Tucson in the Department of Medicine, Division of Pulmonary, Sleep and Critical Care Medicine, where he directs his highly competitive and innovative research program in translational and clinical genetics and genomics and collaborates with numerous research groups across the UA campus.

-He also has held faculty positions at Texas A&M University, where he held the Chester J. Reed Endowed Chair in Molecular Toxicology and oversaw the Department of Environmental and Occupational Health Sciences, School of Public Rural Health; Texas Tech University Health Sciences Center, Drexel University and the University of the Sciences in Philadelphia.
+Dr. Ramos has also held faculty positions at Texas A&M University, where he held the Chester J. Reed Endowed Chair in Molecular Toxicology and oversaw the Department of Environmental and Occupational Health Sciences, School of Public Rural Health; Texas Tech University Health Sciences Center, Drexel University and the University of the Sciences in Philadelphia.

 Dr. Ramos is recognized as a leading expert in the study of gene-gene and gene-environment interactions and genomic medicine.
 His research program integrates diverse approaches, ranging from molecular genetics to population-based public health studies in efforts to understand the genetic and genomic basis of human disease and to advance the goals of precision medicine.
 Ongoing basic science studies in his laboratory focus on repetitive genetic elements in the mammalian genome and their role in genome plasticity and disease, while his clinical work focuses on the characterization of diagnostic and prognostic biomarkers for chronic disease and cancer.